MazenAli/Car-Registration-Donostia/index.md

 Cost: about 110 EUR.
 Expect to spend at least 2 hours at the ITV on your first appointment, only about 20 minutes on the 2nd.

 Beware that processing foreign-registered cars in the evening could be problematic.
-If they give you an appointment after 19h, make really sure that they understand you do not have a Spanish registration at the moment.
+If they give you an appointment after 19h, make sure that they understand you do not have a Spanish registration at the moment.

 ## Step 2: Registration Tax